May 5, 2023

 If yours is a lead-gen business (as opposed to retail or ecommerce), marketing will likely bring the leads in and pass them on to the sales team for conversion.

-In the past, your sales team might have taken databases who provided their email in order to download gated content or subscribe to the newsletter and contacted them with a sales pitch or offer of a free trial or demo, but under GDPR, unless they give explicit consent for the sales team to contact them, this practice is no longer permitted.
+In the past, your sales team might have taken databases of leads who provided their email in order to download gated content or subscribe to the newsletter and contacted them with a sales pitch or offer of a free trial or demo.
+However, under GDPR, unless the leads give explicit consent for the sales team to contact them, this practice is no longer permitted.

 Hold GDPR training for the sales team to: